hiwijaya/hiwijaya/README.md

 </p>

 ### Salam! ✋
-I'm [**Happy Indra Wijaya**](https://hiwijaya.com), a passionate software engineer from Indonesia.
-I design and develop software with my own bare hands.
-I Believed in simplicity and always love start all the things from scratch.
+[**Happy Indra Wijaya**](https://hiwijaya.com) is a passionate software engineer from Indonesia.
+Fueled by strong positive energy to keep learning and sharpening his skills to deliver quality and value.
+Detail orientated individual with conviction, disciplines and integrity.
+He Believed in simplicity and always love start all the things from scratch.

 I'm on personal mission to elevate people life and making socioeconomic equality with technology. 🚀

-Wanna ☕ with me?
-Drop your 💬 to [me@hiwijaya.com](mailto:me@hiwijaya.com)
+If you wish to reach him through a pretty form, sorry to disappoint you as there is none.
+Just Drop your 💬 to [me@hiwijaya.com](mailto:me@hiwijaya.com)

 <br/>